engineering87/dotnet-design-patterns/README.md

 ## Why Use Design Patterns?
 Design patterns act as a toolbox of proven solutions, helping developers create better, more efficient, and maintainable software.
 They offer a structured approach to problem-solving, improve code readability, and facilitate collaboration among team members.

+## Patterns vs. Anti-patterns
+Design patterns and anti-patterns in programming are like two sides of the same coin.
+Design patterns address certain recurring problems faced by the programmers.
+Over the years, these patterns have been improved and are effective in the development of software that is manageable, flexible, and efficient.
+These patterns represent standard operating procedures that save the developers time and direct them to produce orderly, predictable, and sound code.
+Conversely, anti-patterns are flawed strategies that may appear to be reasonably good resolutions but tend to backfire big time in the long run.
+Derived from fallacies, inexperience, or an overzealous desire to seek instant gratification, these anti-patterns are often the result of the implementation of practices that make sense at the time but create problems and added stress down the line.
+It is imperative that the developers are able to locate and define these types of behavior since they may render the system hard to maintain, enhance, or even be understood.
+Particular anti-patterns present themselves in the context of certain conditions, i.e. stress to deliver rendering sub-optimal architectural designs being made or lack of effective interaction/interrelation comprehension among team members.
+Such conditions may lead to the spread of substandard designs causing extensive bugs in the codebase and making new code integration very hard.

 ## Repository Layout
 Each design pattern category has its own directory and each pattern inside has its own folder, its description and its source code.